 The text prop is a simple alert variant that applies a reduced opacity background of the provided color.
-Similar to other styled props, text can be combined with other props like dense, prominent, and outlined to create a unique and customized component.
+Similar to other styled props, text can be combined with other props like dense, prominent, outlined, and shaped to create a unique and customized component.

 The type prop provides 4 default

 v-alert styles: success, info, warning, and error.
-Each of these styles provide a default icon and color.
+Each of these styles provides a default icon and color.
 The default colors can be configured globally by customizing Vuetify’s theme.

 aria-label.
 This value can be modified by changing either the close-label prop or globally through customizing the Internationalization’s default value for the close property.